-24.15 Support will be available for any child who has been harmed, who in immediate danger or at risk of harm.
-A referral will be made for the pupil using the normal channels and following the appropriate process.
+24.14 Support will be available for any child who has been harmed, who is in immediate danger or at risk of harm.
+Options for this include managing the support internally via the school's own pastoral support processes, undertaking an early help assessment or making a referral for the pupil using the normal channels and following the appropriate process.